 Unlocks the port data lock passed as argument (pdl).
-This function is thread-safe.

 SysIOVec driver_peekq(ErlDrvPort port, int vlen)

 Retrieves the driver queue as a pointer to an array of SysIOVecs.
 It also returns the number of elements in vlen.
 This is one of two ways to get data out of the queue.